SchillVi/GettingAndCleaningData_Project/README.txt

 Notes:
 ======
-- Features are normalized and bounded within [-1,1].
+- Features are normalized and bounded within [-1,1]. "subjectID" contains integers 1-30.
+  "activity" has six levels representing the six activities described above.
 - Each feature vector is a row on the text file.